Sterling Campbell: Career

 Campbell rose to international attention in 1986, touring with Cyndi Lauper on her True Colors World Tour.
 For the next ten years, he played with several notable bands which drew from different genres.
 In 1989, Campbell joined Duran Duran, and later was hired first as a session player in 1991 by Soul Asylum, playing on half of the tracks on their 1992 release, Grave Dancer's Union including their Grammy Award-winning single, "Runaway Train".
 Campbell soon replaced Soul Asylum's drummer Grant Young, and played with them from 1995 to 1998.

 Campbell began recording with David Bowie in 1991 and later joined his band in 1992, touring with him for fourteen years, until the end of his A Reality Tour, in 2004.
 Campbell has worked with artists such as David Byrne, the B-52s, Chic, Tina Turner, Grayson Hugh and Gustavo Cerati.
 In 2007, he reunited with the B-52s and toured with the band into 2012.

 Human rights advocacy

 In 1996, Campbell began practicing Falun Gong, a form of meditative qigong practice whose followers are persecuted in China.
-He traveled to Beijing in 2002 to demonstrate against the suppression, and was allegedly detained and beaten by police.
+He traveled to Beijing in 2002 to demonstrate against the suppression, and was detained and beaten by police.
 He has since continued to advocate for human rights in China.